The Master of Digital Sciences degree is a professional master’s degree for graduates from a variety of backgrounds.

 International applicants must submit evidence of proficiency in the English language, usually through the TOEFL, MELAB, or IELTS.

 Students on an F-1 visa, or with a scholarship from their government, may also be subject to restrictions on the number of online courses they can take, either on a semester basis or in total.
-If this is the case, please note that the required courses for the Enterprise Architecture and Digital Science Cognition and Communication concentrations are generally delivered in an in-classroom format, so those concentrations may be less suitable for international students under these constraints who want to pursue the degree on the Kent State campus.
+If this is the case, please note that the required courses for the Enterprise Architecture and Digital Science Cognition and Communication concentrations are generally delivered in an online format, so those concentrations may be less suitable for international students under these constraints who want to pursue the degree on the Kent State campus.

 However, the required courses for the Digital Systems Management and Consulting, Digital Systems Software Development, and Digital Systems Telecommunication Networks concentrations are generally delivered in an in-classroom format, so those concentrations are well-suited for international students who want to pursue the degree on the Kent State campus.